imMMQ/scMageck/README.md

                         Anchor sequence before the sgRNA.
 Default GAAACACCG (at the end of U6 promoter).
     --anchor-after ANCHOR_AFTER
                         Anchor sequence after the sgRNA.
 Default GTTTTAGAG.
-    --files FILES [FILES ...]
-                        A list of fastq files, SAM/BAM files, or a wildcard of filenames.

 ## Use RRA to test the association of gene knockout with certain marker expression